WHU-CTF-Club/WHUCTF-2022/reverse/team/baby_nvidia/README.md

 # Description
-Maybe you want to have some challenges, if you have a NVIDIA CUDA Core, then try this one!
+Maybe you want to have some challenges, if you have a NVIDIA CUDA GPU, then try this one!

 # Difficulty
 ⭐⭐⭐⭐⭐